Lespremeto/leoatchina-vim/README.markdown

 * `.vimrc` main configuration file.
 Settings of shortcuts, settings, themes, fuctions.
 * `.vimrc.plug` plugins install file.
 * `.vimrc.clean` it is an bash file which is set to delete .vimswap & .vimviews folders.
-* `.vimrc.local` basic features, will be copied to %HOME%, the origin content of which is
+* `.vimrc.local` basic features, will be copied to %HOME%, it contains an important variable `g:plug_groups` which is the features of the config, if you want add/del some features, change it.
   ```let g:plug_groups=['smartcomplete', 'python', 'php', 'javascript', 'html']```

 # Install